News Of The Area – Editorial and Conduct Policy

 In addition, the company publishes online news media under the website www.newsofthearea.com.au along with four community news Facebook social media sites: Myall Coast News Of The Area, Medowie & Tilligerry News Of The Area, Bay News Of The Area, Raymond Terrace News Of The Area.

-News Of The Area’s Editorial Policy is developed and modelled from the Australian Press Council’s Statement of Principles.
+News Of The Area’s Editorial Policy is developed and modeled from the Australian Press Council’s Statement of Principles.

 News Of The Area will publish content as we wish and at our discretion through (including but not limited to); reporting news, special interest stories, opinions, satire, cartoons, photos, blogs, tweets, polls and contributions.